 Students can still choose a different insurance plan that is not offered through the university.
-However, a plan's coverage must meet or exceed the minimum requirements listed here.
-Students who choose to enroll in a different insurance plan must complete and submit the Student Health Insurance Waiver form no later than the 20th day of classes each semester.
+However, a plan's coverage must meet (or exceed) specific minimum requirements.
+Students who choose to enroll in a different insurance plan must complete and submit the Student Health Insurance Waiver at the beginning of each semester.
 Once a waiver request is submitted and approved, the insurance charge will be removed from the tuition bill.

-All international students are required to have a TB test prior to enrolling for classes.
-You will receive health information along with the TB test during orientation with International Student and Scholar Services.
-For more information, please click here.
+All international students are required to undergo Tuberculosis (TB) screening, and may need vaccination, prior to enrolling for classes.
+You will receive health information along TB screening information during International Student Orientation.

 You are required to show proof of a current MMR (Measles, Mumps, Rubella) vaccine before enrollment at Kansas State University.
 Students should show proof of vaccinations received in their home country, translated into English.
 If a student has not received the MMR vaccination before arrival, it will be available at the Lafene Student Health Center during the first semester.